callmeaudrey/dualreach-donate/README.md

 # dualreach-donate
-Donation page for DualReach - Helping churches and agencies impact the world locally and globally
+Donation page for DualReach - Helping Churches and Agencies Impact the World Locally and Globally